 Canada regularly reports hate crime data to ODIHR.
 Canada's hate crime laws are a combination of a substantive offence and a general penalty-enhancement provision.
-Police-reported hate crime data are collected by the national statistical agency, Statistics Canada.
-Due to Canada’s reporting cycle, the most recent hate crime figures available cover the year preceding the reporting year.
-They are generally released in the summer.
+Police-reported hate crime data are collected by Statistics Canada, the national statistical agency.
 Hate crime statistics are regularly published .
 Canada conducts regular victimization surveys to measure unreported hate crime.

 No information is available.